Recruitment Resources & Services

 - CGS is the only national organization in the United States that is dedicated solely to the advancement of graduate education and research.
 As an institutional member, The Division of Graduate Studies has access to publications and reports on a variety of topics that are of importance to graduate education.

-Graduate Studies is a partner in your efforts to promote graduate education characterized by diversity in views, experiences, and ideas in the pursuit of research, scholarship, and creative excellence.
-Graduate Studies offers two awards that assist departments in recruiting a more diverse group of students.
-Please contact Shelby Burkhart at firstname.lastname@example.org with questions about these awards.
+The Graduate College is a partner in your efforts to promote graduate education characterized by diversity in views, experiences, and ideas in the pursuit of research, scholarship, and creative excellence.
+The Graduate College offers two awards that assist departments in recruiting a more diverse group of students.
+Please contact Alexxus Sidney at email@example.com with questions about these awards.

 The Graduate Dean’s Award (GDA)

-- Academic departments and/or individual faculty members may nominate admitted students who are underrepresented in their discipline for the GDA.
-The GDA supplements stipends offered by an applicant’s graduate program; up to ten awards are available each year.
-Graduate programs are expected to provide a full-time (20 hour per week) assistantship for two years (contingent upon the student making satisfactory progress towards his/her degree), and Graduate Studies will augment the assistantship stipend with $5,000 spread over four consecutive semesters.
+- Academic departments and/or individual faculty members may nominate students who are underrepresented in their discipline for the GDA.
+The GDA supplements stipends offered by an applicant’s graduate program.
 The priority deadline for nominations is March 1, but nominations will be accepted as long as funds are available.

 The Graduate Dean’s Travel Award (GDTA)